pmcgrenery/WxBrief/README.md

     - The header sits to the top of each page.
     - The header is a fixed header that remains in place at the top of the screen when the user scrolls down to allow easy navigation no matter where the user is on the site.
     - The logo sits to the left of the header on all devices.
+    - The logo is in svg format to allow it to scale well across different screens and improve the logo display on retina displays.
     - The logo gets larger on larger screens.
     - The burger menu sits to the right of the header.
     - The burger menu animates to an X when clicked on.